By VIVIAN DANIEL

 Apostle Pax-Harry, who is also a member of the Editorial Advisory Board of Sundiata Post, said: “hosting this event was not an easy one for us, as it was taking us beyond our comfort zone.
 Change is never an easy journey; however, the current state of the world makes adaptability a key requirement for effective leadership.
 It is understandable for us to be uncomfortable with opening ourselves to wider scrutiny, and to greater responsibilities of managing expectations of others (the public).”

 “We have led a ministry for a decade in the UK called Women Arise, where we had 50% men and 50% women, with 22 chapters and about 20% of them were pastors’ wives, and only about 2% were blacks.
-Perhaps sometimes we may have certain gifts in an area but have not identified them and mine could be to bring leaders together.
+Sometimes we may have certain gifts in an area but have not identified them and mine could be to bring leaders together.
 It is the same thing that I did before but now in a different context.
 And leaders across the UK used to ask me how did you do this?
 A group reflects who their leaders are and leadership is a privilege even though we intend to make it a right.
 My leadership style makes everyone have a spiritual heart connection that becomes relational.”

 While responding to questions from newsmen about leadership, Apostle Pax-Harry, who told Sundiata Post that she had not judged a case since Mother Circle was founded, noted that “leaders nowadays are no longer concerned about the character they exhibit and the legacy they leave behind for those who are coming behind us.
 In those days, Nigerians were concerned about what they did while in office and other spheres of life.
-I think we’re now being led by people who may have come from major dysfunctions.

 “What may have changed is that we have become so transactional and so conscious of material things alongside our values being eroded and distorted without remembering that leadership is about responsibility and inconvenience.”

-Pastor Funmi Ashaolu, to the Coordinator (2024 and 2025), who gave a thorough background of the Mothers Circle, said, “Mothers Circle has been in existence for six years.
+Pastor Funmi Asaolu, the Coordinator (2024 and 2025), who gave a thorough background of the Mothers Circle, said, “Mothers Circle has been in existence for six years.
 It is a fellowship of frontline women leaders, women pastors in Abuja, itinerant ministers, and pastors’ wives and there are about 20 of us in number from 15 churches.
 Apostle Obii brought us together and it has been a beautiful sisterhood where we love up on one another and get vulnerable as well.
 These are leaders who have people coming to them for counselling and when we are down, we can’t turn to those we are leading to seek help or tell them what is going on with us.

 “This is a sisterhood where we can let down our airs and guards, love up on ourselves.
 We have also had meetings where we shared tears and joy moments.
 We have our prayer meeting every month, and we pray for the city of Abuja, our nation, Nigeria and most times, even without any of the challenges we may be facing, while fellowshipping together, a lot of us would feel relieved.
 For now, the Mothers Circle is only running here in Abuja but the Lord will guide us appropriately when it is time to diversify to other states.”

-Meanwhile, the end-of-the-year gathering and night of recognitions had two pace-setters and powerful women honoured and given awards.
-They are Honourable, Pastor, Adebayo-Benjamins Laniyi, popularly and affectionately known as “Aunty D” or “Pastor D” – a pioneer mandate Secretary for Women Affairs Secretariat in the FCT.
-She is also a leader in the marketplace reaching out to women of different calibre and orphanages through her humanitarian services, along with Apostle (Mrs) Opuaya, fondly called “Apostle Opi” or “Pastor O”, the founder of When Women Pray International (WWPI) for their deep commitment to empowering others, women at large and towards the development of our nation Nigeria.
+Meanwhile, two pace-setters were honoured and given awards.
+They are Pastor Adebayo Benjamins-Laniyi, popularly and affectionately known as “Aunty D” or “Pastor D” – a pioneer mandate Secretary for Women Affairs Secretariat in the FCT and Apostle (Mrs) Opuaya Agha, fondly called “Apostle Opi” or “Pastor O”.

-Other women present at the epoch-making event include Reverend (Mrs) Ibukun Odusote, an ordained minister in the Foursquare Gospel Church, who recounted the impact of Mother Circle and noted that women are the strength of any nation while advocating for the Federal Government of Nigeria to make it a mandatory for women to have at least 40% participation during election and in governance at large; Sharon Adefarasin, wife of Apostle Micheal Adeyemi of Kingdom Lifeline Apostolic Ministries in Abuja; Binta Max-Gbinje, former pioneer Chief Executive of Stanbic IBTC Trustees Limited; Pastor Ugochi Christie Favour; Evangelist Chinwe Nwanosike; Pastor (Dr) Angela Mbah and many more.
+Sharon Adefarasin, wife of Apostle Micheal Adeyemi of Kingdom Lifeline Apostolic Ministries in Abuja; Binta Max-Gbinije, former pioneer Chief Executive of Stanbic IBTC Trustees Limited; Pastor Ugochi Christie Favour; Evangelist Chinwe Nwanosike; Pastor (Dr) Angela Mbah and many other female pastors attended the event.

-Among the men who graced the occasion as well, Pastor Sam Oye, the Lead Pastor of The Transforming Church, urged the Federal Government, CEOs, and operators in the private sectors, alongside other well-meaning Nigerians, to reach out to the downtrodden in society in this yuletide season.
+Pastor Oye urged the Federal Government and private sector operators alongside other well-meaning Nigerians, to reach out to the downtrodden in society in this yuletide season.